-A total of \$9,054,348 was expended and/or encumbered to provide ongoing technology center hosting for participating courts, shared services to the trial courts, and a full disaster-recovery program.
-Applications hosted at the CCTC include Microsoft Exchange, Microsoft Active Directory, the Integrated Services Backbone, and local court desktop/remote server support.
-The CCTC continued to host the Phoenix Financial System (serving all 58 courts) and the Phoenix Human Resources/Payroll System (serving 13 courts).
+A total of \$8,131,367 was expensed to provide ongoing technology center hosting for participating courts, shared services to the trial courts, and a full disaster-recovery program.
+Applications hosted at the CCTC include Microsoft Exchange, Microsoft Active Directory, and the Integrated Services Backbone.
+The CCTC continued to host the Phoenix Financial System

+(serving all 58 courts) and the Phoenix Human Resources/Payroll System (serving 16 courts).
 Additionally, two case management systems operate out of the CCTC: the Sustain Justice Edition system and the civil, small claims, mental health, and probate system (V3).
-Some courts leverage the third-party contracts to receive full IT services for their courts, including desktop support, help desk services, file server management, and e-mail.
+Some courts leverage the third-party contracts to receive full IT services for their courts, including desktop support, help desk services, file server management, and email.